-IDENTIFY THE NUMBER AND PERCENT OF STUDENTS REPRESENTED BY PARENTS AT PARENT-TEACHER CONFERENCES

-In our model, parents interact on a consistent basis with teachers as we have a collaborative partnership to ensure student success.
+IDENTIFY THE NUMBER AND PERCENT OF STUDENTS REPRESENTED BY PARENTS AT PARENT-TEACHER CONFERENCES In our model, parents interact on a consistent basis with teachers as we have a collaborative partnership to ensure student success.
 Communications between teachers, students and parents take place daily and include chat, email, instant message, in person meetings, video conferences, phone calls and text messages.
 Parents were invited for formal Parent Teacher Conferences in November 2021 and April 2022.
-For the year, attendance was 78%.

-THE NUMBER AND PERCENT OF POSTSECONDARY ENROLLMENTS (DUAL ENROLLMENT)

-2 students, or 1.6% of our 2022 graduates had post-secondary (DE) enrollments.
+For the school year, attendance was 78%.
+For 2022-2023, the following attendance was collected for parent-teacher conferences: 2022-2023 Fall 2022 Spring 2023 Elementary 70.75% 86.87% Secondary 83.26% 82.04% THE NUMBER AND PERCENT OF POSTSECONDARY ENROLLMENTS (DUAL ENROLLMENT) 2 students, or 1.6% of our 2022 graduates had post-secondary (DE) enrollments.
+7 students, or 1% of all HS students were enrolled in AP in 2022-23

-THE NUMBER OF COLLEGE EQUIVALENT COURSES OFFERED (AP/IB)

-We had 7 AP courses in the 2021-2022 School Year:
+THE NUMBER OF COLLEGE EQUIVALENT COURSES OFFERED (AP/IB) We had 7 AP courses in the 2021-2022 school year:

 AP Language and Composition

 AP Literature

 AP US History

 AP Biology

 AP Calculus AB

 AP Calculus BC

 AP US Government

+We had 8 AP courses in the 2022-2023 school year:

+AP Language and Composition

+AP Literature

+AP US History

+AP Biology

+AP Calculus AB

+AP Calculus BC

+AP US Government

+AP Environmental Science

 THE NUMBER AND PERCENTAGE OF STUDENTS ENROLLED IN COLLEGE EQUIVALENT COURSES (AP/IB)

 We had 7 students or 5.64 % of our graduates take AP Courses in the 2021-2022 School Year.
+In 2022-2023

 THE NUMBER AND PERCENTAGE OF STUDENTS RECEIVING A SCORE LEADING TO COLLEGE CREDIT

 In 2021-2022, Michigan Online School had 2 students take advanced placement (AP) exams.
 One student took one AP exam and did not receive a score leading to college credit.
 The second student took three AP exams and received college credit for all three exams.
 (50% of students received college credit for AP exams and of the total exams, 75% scored in the range to earn college credit.)
+In 2022-2023, Michigan Online School had 3 students take 5 AP exams.
+2 of the 3 students, or 67%, earned college credit by earning a 3 or better in AP Literature, AP Environmental Science, AP Biology, and AP World History.

 I want to encourage you to take the challenge of working collaboratively with everyone at Michigan Online School to help us improve.
 We look forward to the continued academic growth of our students and to improving our engagement and attendance, and our participation rates in state testing.
-The mission of Michigan Online School is to deliver a high-quality, technology-based education that provide the skills and knowledge students need for success.
+The mission of Michigan Online School is to deliver a high-quality, technology-based

+education that provide the skills and knowledge students need for success.
 Our students are at the center of every decision we make.

 Sincerely,

 Stephanie Hargens, Superintendent